 Legal English: Jurisdiction

-Today’s phrase is “jurisdiction,” a word that can refer to many related legal concepts, but that is typically used in reference to the geographical limitations of a particular court or government body’s legal authority.
+Today’s phrase is “jurisdiction,” (Pronunciation: jur-uhs-DIK-shun; Origin: Latin; Literal Meaning: Juridiction comes from the roots "ius," meaning "law," and "dicere," meaning "to speak.") a word that can refer to many related legal concepts, but that is typically used in reference to the geographical limitations of a particular court or government body’s legal authority.
 Here are some sentences that use the word in context:

 - “The company that breached the agreement is headquartered in New York City, so the U.S. Federal Court for the Southern District of New York has jurisdiction to hear the suit.”